Unternavigation

 The SIV published the ‘Swiss Disability Journal‘ from 1931 to 1934, and again from 1944 onwards, and financed in part its activities by the sale of its disability calendar.
 Since 1954, the SIV opened second headquarter in La Chaux-de-Fonds, providing the western Swiss sections with greater autonomy.

 The introduction of disability insurance continued to be a pressing objective.
-In 1948, the AHV entered into force, while the political demands of the disabled took the backseat.
+In 1948, the AHV entered into force, while the political demands of people with disabilities took the backseat.
 The SIV therefore invited representatives of national parties to Olten in 1951 and urged them to introduce disability insurance.
 Four years later, not one but two popular initiatives from the Communist Party and the Social Democratic Party called for the creation of disability insurance.
 This push was ultimately successful; disability insurance was adopted by Parliament in 1960.
 The Swiss Association for the Disabled changed its name to ‘Procap’ in 2002.
 The self-help organization offers legal assistance and social insurance advice to its members.
-It runs workshops and homes for the disabled, as well as holiday camps.
+It runs workshops and homes for people with disabilities, as well as holiday camps.
 In addition, it acts as a contact partner for accessible construction and living, and for equal access to sports, leisure and culture.

 AGILE.CH (formerly the Working Group of Swiss Self-Help Organisations for the Sick and Disabled, ASKIO)